kairveeehh/Portfolio-optimisation-using-quantum-computing/README.md

 it also required some previous infor about monte-carlo-simulation

 This project focused on analyzing stocks and optimizing portfolios using quant computing  methods, including classical and quantum approaches.
-The analysis covered fetching real-time stock data, data processing, visualization, portfolio optimization, and Monte Carlo simulation for stock price forecasting.
+The analysis covered fetching real-time stock data, data processing, visualization, portfolio optimization, and Monte Carlo simulation for stock price forecasting. it also required some previous infor about monte-carlo-simulation

 ## Table of Contents